-If you enjoyed this recipe, would you please share it on Facebook or Pinterest using the share buttons on the bottom of your screen?
+If you enjoyed this recipe, would you please leave a star recipe rating?
 I would really appreciate it!

-After making this recipe, post it on Instagram and tag me or use the hashtag #healthychristianhome!
+After making this recipe, post it on Instagram and tag me at @healthychristianhome!
 I’d love to see it!

 What’s your favorite pumpkin-flavored something?